Aston Martin DBR22: Specifications

 The DBR22 is a speedster type supercar, which, apart from the open roof, has also been deprived of the windshield, gaining instead built-in headrests of the driver's and passenger's seats, which smoothly connect with the body shape.
 The aggressive styling features numerous flowing lines and muscular wheel arches, as well as a large front air intake.
 The details of the car refer to the serial Aston Martin designs, but at the same time it is a completely unique stylistic project created from scratch.

-The DBR22 inherits the 5.2-litre V12 engine from the DBS Superleggera and the V12 Speedster and is mated to the ZF 3 eight-speed automatic transmission.
+The DBR22 inherits the 5.2-litre V12 engine from the DBS Superleggera and the V12 Speedster and is mated to the ZF8 eight-speed automatic transmission.
 With that transmission it can accelerate from 0 to 60 mph in 3.5 seconds and reach a top speed of 198 mph.
 Carbon fiber was used to make the DBR22 structure, while the frame supporting the suspension was created as a result of 3D printers.
 This technology allowed to significantly reduce the total weight of the car without sacrificing rigidity.

+The Aston Martin DBR22 is limited to 22 examples only, hence the name.
+Costing £1.5 million before taxes.